Definition of Break-even Point

 Some of the reasons why a company's break-even point will increase are:

-There are several reasons why a company's break-even point will increase.
-One reason is an increase in the company's fixed costs, such as rent, depreciation, salaries of managers and executives, etc.
+- An increase in the company's fixed expenses.
+These include rent, depreciation, salaries of managers and executives, etc.

-A second reason for an increase in a company's break-even point is a reduction in the contribution margin.
-Contribution margin is sales minus the variable costs and variable expenses.
-An increase in the variable costs and expenses without a corresponding increase in selling prices will cause the contribution margin to shrink.
-With less contribution margin, it will take more sales in order to cover the fixed costs and fixed expenses.
-Of course, a decrease in selling price will also increase the break-even point.
+- A reduction in the contribution margin.
+Contribution margin is sales minus the variable expenses.
+Hence, an increase in the variable expenses without a corresponding increase in selling prices will cause the contribution margin to be reduced.
+With less contribution margin, the company will need more sales to cover its fixed expenses.